citp/privacy-policy-historical/m/mc/mck/mckinseyquarterly.com.md

 The data can help us, for example, in controlling access to certain content on our site and in alerting users to new site content and services.
-By signing up for any of our newsletters or alerts, you agree to receive on occasion other correspondence from _The McKinsey Quarterly_ or its agents.
+By signing up for any of our newsletters or alerts, you agree to receive on occasion other correspondence from _McKinsey Quarterly_ or its agents.
 This type of information is shared externally only (i) in anonymous, aggregated form for generalized user analysis, (ii) to review whether users qualify for complimentary Premium Membership, or (iii) to enable third party agents to send e-mails to you on our behalf.
-You will be contacted by e-mail or otherwise only by _The McKinsey Quarterly_ or it agents or, occasionally, by other McKinsey staff or an organization with which you are affiliated regarding complimentary Premium Membership, and you may modify your e-mail preferences and/or opt out of such contacts by clicking here: [newsletter_alerts.aspx](https://web.archive.org/newsletter_alerts.aspx)
+You will be contacted by e-mail or otherwise only by _McKinsey Quarterly_ or it agents or, occasionally, by other McKinsey staff or an organization with which you are affiliated regarding complimentary Premium Membership, and you may modify your e-mail preferences and/or opt out of such contacts by clicking here: [newsletter_alerts.aspx](https://web.archive.org/newsletter_alerts.aspx)

 #### E-Mail Information